phiresky/masters-thesis/content/2_preliminaries.md

 ## Aggregation methods

-The observations of each agent in a MARL task contains a varying number of observables.
+The observations of each agent in an MARL task contains a varying number of observables.
 The observables can be clustered into groups where each observable is of the same kind and shape.
 For example, one observable group would contain all the neighboring agents, while another would contain, e.g., a specific type